19hours/sg-statutes/Acts/Employment Act.md

 2.

-A non-workman whose monthly basic rate of pay is less than $2,250
+A non-workman employed on a monthly basic rate of pay

 3.

-A non-workman whose monthly basic rate of pay is $2,250 or more
+[Deleted by Act 55 of 2018 wef 01/04/2019]

 4.